wenguanwang/DHF1K/README.md

 'generate_frame.m': used for extracting the frame images from AVI videos.

+Please note raw data of individual viewers are stored in 'exportdata_train.rar'.

 Note that please do not change the way of naming frames.

 ===========================================================================